-- 2. Lateral accessways along the ocean or shoreline that extend in width from the ambulatory mean high tide line landward to a defined line, such as the intersection of the sand with the toe of a revetment, vertical face of a seawall, toe of a bluff, or other feature; - 3.
-Bluff top accessways along bluffs for public viewing or trail purposes or where no continuous sandy beach exists.
+- 1. Vertical accessways to the ocean or shoreline; - 2.
+Lateral accessways along the ocean or shoreline that extend in width from the ambulatory mean high tide line landward to a defined line, such as the intersection of the sand with the toe of a revetment, vertical face of a seawall, toe of a bluff, or other feature;

+3. Bluff top accessways along bluffs for public viewing or trail purposes or where no continuous sandy beach exists.

-[Adapted from Unit I Public Access Policy 2, p.
+Adapted from Unit I Public Access Policy 2, p.
 7, and Unit II Public Access Policy 2.b, p.
-14]
+14

 C-PA-10 Impacts of Public Coastal Accessways on their Surroundings.
 Site and design coastal accessways and parking and other support facilities to avoid significant adverse impacts to sensitive environmental resources, agriculture, and the surrounding community.
 A vertical accessway should generally be ten feet in width unless site conditions warrant otherwise and should be located at least 10 feet from residential structures.
 Control public access to sensitive habitat areas, including timing, intensity, and location of such access, to minimize disturbance to wildlife.

 [Adapted from Unit II Public Access Policy 2, p.
 14, and Unit II Natural Resources Policy 5.b, p.
 75]

-C-PA-11 Privacy of Neighbors.
+C-PA-II Privacy of Neighbors.
 In determining appropriate management measures for public coastal accessways, including hours of operation, the Marin County Parks department or other managing entity should take into account the need to respect the privacy of neighboring residents.

 [Adapted from Unit I Public Access Policy 1, p.
 7]

 C-PA-12 Agreements for Maintenance and Liability Before Opening Public Coastal Accessways.
-Open dedicated coastal accessways to public use only upon agreement of a public agency or private association to accept responsibility for restoration, maintenance and liability for the accessway.
-[New policy, 2015]
+Open Dededicated coastal accessways shall not be required to be opened to public use until only upon agreement of a public agency or private association agrees to accept responsibility for restoration, maintenance and liability of for the accessway.

-C-PA-I3 Needs of Persons with Disabilities.
+C-PA-13 Needs of Persons with Disabilities.
 Ensure that new public coastal accessways are compliant with California Title 24 and accessible to persons with disabilities, to the maximum extent feasible.

 C-PA-14 Consultation with Appropriate Land Management Agencies.
 Refer new development proposals adjacent to existing public coastal accessways to appropriate federal, state, county, and other managing entities for review and comment.

-[New policy, 2015]
+New policy, 2015